elear/teap-config-options/draft-lear-teap-config-options.md

 ##  TLV Format

-The new TEAP TLV for DHCPv6 options is structured as follows:
+The DHCPv6-Options TLV follows the TEAP TLV format from
+{{!I-D.ietf-emu-rfc7170bis, Section 4.2.1}}, and is defined below:

 ~~~~~